dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ## Rationale

-There are curently two ways to iterate over a range using foreach loop: By value and by reference.
+There are currently two ways to iterate over a range with `foreach`: by value and by reference.

-One is forced to iterate the range by reference if the element type is a `struct` with a disabled postblit, since iteration by value constructs the iteration variable by copy.
-As of DMD 2.087.0, you can iterate any range by reference, but there already was a pull request [1] to disallow such iteration for ranges whose `front` is an rvalue [3].
+One is forced to iterate the range by reference if the element type is a `struct` with a disabled postblit, since iteration by value attempts to copy the element variable.
+As of DMD 2.087.0, any range can be iterated by reference, but a pull request[[1](#pr)] was submitted to disallow such iteration for ranges whose `front` is an rvalue[[3](#rvalues).
 That pull request did not end up disabling such an iteration due to practical issues, but was approved by Andrei Alexandrescu, implying that at the concept of `ref` meaning iteration by any method was officially considered a weakness.

-The reason this behaviour is a weakness is that the user cannot rely that `foreach(ref ...)` will iterate by reference.
+The reason this behavior is a weakness is that the user cannot be sure that `foreach(ref ...)` will iterate by reference.
 If a range with non-reference semantics is accidently passed to such a loop, it will be iterated by value, which is likely to be unexpected.

-But in cases where the programmer does not modify the iteration variable, he/she does not care whether the iteration is done by reference or by value.
-Thus, when iterating by reference, the programmer should be able to choose whether the program will fallback to iteration by value when iteration by reference cannot be implemented, or just fail to compile.
+In cases where one does not modify the iteration variable, one does not care whether the iteration is done by reference or by value.
+Thus, when iterating by reference, the programmer should be able to choose whether the program will fall back to iteration by value when iteration by reference cannot be implemented, or just fail to compile.

-For function return values with a similar problem, there is already the differentation between `ref` and `auto ref` keywords[6].
-For consistency, `auto ref` keyword for `foreach` loop variables can be considered the best canditate to become a way to iterate when fallback to iteration by value is desired, and `ref` when the fallback is not desired.
+For function return values with a similar problem, there is already the differentiation between `ref` and `auto ref`[6].
+For consistency, `auto ref` applied to the element variable of a `foreach` loop should be considered the best candidate as a means to ensure correct behavior when falling back to iteration by value is desired, and `ref` should be used when fallback is not desired.

-Non-copyable `struct`s are an excellent aid when designing containers for RAII (Resource- Acquisition-Is-Initialization) principle.
-EMSI-Containers [2] are good examples of such non-copyable RAII containers.
-When one has many of those containers, it is natural to put them in a range.
-And with ranges comes the need to iterate.
+Non-copyable `struct`s are an excellent tool when designing containers adhering to the RAII (Resource- Acquisition-Is-Initialization) principle.
+The EMSI-Containers package[[2](#emsi) provides good examples of such non-copyable RAII containers.
+It is natural to use ranges to iterate over such containers.

-The iteration can be done in a general way with the current rules (see alternatives), or by always annotating/unannotating the iteration variable manually based on what is iterated over.
-But all of the former have their disadvantages, and the latter leads to needless changes in code when maintenance is done.
+Iteration can be performed in a general way with the current rules (see alternatives), or by always annotating/unannotating the element variable manually based on the types being iterated.
+The former approach has disadvantages, and the latter leads to needless changes in code when maintenance is done.

 ## Description

-This DIP also proposes that, when encountering a `foreach` loop with `ref` keyword (example):
+This DIP proposes that, when encountering a `foreach` loop with the `ref` keyword applied to the element variable, as in:
 ```D
 foreach (ref loopVariable1; aggregate)
 {